 You love cuisine, special events, and people sharing unforgettable times together.
 You want to share this passion with your catering business.
-You can do the catering.
-Here are 14 marketing tips to help you win new business.
+You do the cooking and follow this 14 marketing tips to win the business.

 1. Analyze Your Marketplace